They Changed Music Forever: the Ten Best Tangerine Dream Albums

 10-Optical Race

-I know that consensus opinion has it that the Private Music years sucked, and they did, except for Optical Race the first album they made for the label, owned by former Tangerine Dreamer, Peter Bauman.
+I know that consensus opinion has it that the Private Music years sucked, and they did, except for Optical Race, the first album they made for the label, owned by former Tangerine Dreamer, Peter Bauman.
 With just Froese and Paul Haslinger, they create dense, rhythmically charged excursions that stand up to some of their best works and hold up better than albums like Le Parc.

 And for you deep space divers There is In Search Of Hades: The Virgin Recordings 1973-1979, it includes every album from Phaedra through to Force Majeure, with the complete albums, outtakes, live recordings, including some entire concerts and some recordings that never came out like “Oedipus Tyrannus.”
 Also has a nice book that details the recordings of these classics.
+That’s followed by Pilots of Purple Twilight: The Virgin Recordings 1980 – 1983 which takes you from Tangram to Hyperborea with soundtracks for Thief and The Keep tossed in.

 John Diliberto ((( echoes )))

-Updated 6/19/2020
+Updated 12/09/2025

 In near-total agreement with this list.
 I’d switch out “Optical Race” in favor of “White Eagle” or “Hyperborea” 🙂